zeixcom/ui-element/docs-src/pages/index.md

 Now that you understand what UIElement is and its core philosophy, you're ready to:

 - Move on to [Getting Started](getting-started.html) to install the library and build your first component
-- Learn more about [Core Concepts](core-concepts.html) to create reusable UI patterns
-- Explore [Component Communication](component-communication.html) to understand how components can work together

 </section>